 Join the Charter Hill Society for Ethnic Studies!

 The members of our Charter Hill Society for the Social Sciences are a global community of committed donors who make a three-year pledge of $1,000 or more per year to the area(s) of their choosing.
 The program(s) you select to support will receive the full value of your gift.

 Your support of the Charter Hill Society for Ethnic Studies ensures that Berkeley students and faculty continue to do their best work, and supports cutting-edge research and teaching.
-Charter Hill Society’s 200 members in 6 countries form a powerful network that continues to grow.
+Charter Hill Society’s more than 200 members in 6 countries form a powerful network that continues to grow.
 Members receive custom newsletters, communications, and advance invitations to special events.
-They also hold member networking events in the Bay Area, around the country, and beyond.
+They also hold member networking events for communities in the Bay Area, around the country, and beyond.

 Become a Charter Hill Society member today by making a three-year pledge to the department at an amount of $1,000 per year or more.
 Click the button below to make your pledge.